ap2322/thinkcspy/_sources/Selection/Exercises.rst

 .. container:: full_width

-    A year is a **leap year** if it is divisible by 4, unless it is the first year of a century and it is not divisible by 400.
+    A year is a **leap year** if it is divisible by 4, however a century year cannot be a leap year unless it is divisible by 400.

     For example: